colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 <div class="content__placeholder">
   <figure>
     <img class="content__image" src="/img/wcu.png" alt="The site Who Can Use which gives color combinations, their contrast numbers, simulation of text, and the different impairments and their percentages in population, WCAG grading and much more." />
-    <figcaption>Who Can Use - A phenomenal color contrast checking tool that is amore in depth that most tools for testing against the different types of visual impairments.</figcaption>
+    <figcaption>Who Can Use - A phenomenal color contrast checking tool that is more in depth that most tools for testing against the different types of visual impairments.</figcaption>
   </figure>
 </div>